wanadev/obsidian-api/doc/application-side-api.md

 });
 ```

-If an error is thrown in your method, it will be send to the integration-side
+If an error is thrown in your method, it will be sent to the integration-side
 caller:

 ```javascript